On-line predictive linear regression: Appendix D: Goodness of definitions of nonconformity measures

 In this appendix we will check in detail that all our nonconformity measures $A_n$ depend on the first $n-1$ observations only through the value of $S_{n-1}$ (briefly this was explained in the main part of the paper).
-For the de Finetti model and the Gauss--de Finetti linear model this is obvious.
+For the IID model and the IID--Gauss model this is obvious.

-In the case of the Gauss linear model, to check that the expression on the right-hand side of (\ref{eq:nonconformityGLM}) depends on the first $n-1$ observations only through the value of $S_{n-1}$, we can first check this for $\mathbfit{Z}'_{n-1}\mathbfit{Z}_{n-1}$, then for $\hat{\boldsymbol{\gamma}}_{n-1}$, and finally for $\hat{y}_n$ and $\sigma^2_{n-1}$ (the definition of the latter has to be expanded).
+In the case of the Gauss linear model, to check that the expression on the right-hand side of (\ref{eq:nonconformityGLM}) depends on the first $n-1$ observations only through the value of $S_{n-1}$, we can first check this for $\mathbfit{Z}'_{n-1}\mathbfit{Z}_{n-1}$, then for $\hat{\boldsymbol{\gamma}}_{n-1}$, and finally for $\hat{y}_n$ and $\hat{\sigma}^2_{n-1}$ (the definition of the latter has to be expanded).